HP's Developer Portal

 Goals

 Following the initial launch of HP Developers, analytics revealed a behavior pattern in which visitors became trapped in a navigational loop between the homepage and the tools page, struggling to locate and access individual product pages.
-The redesign had two objectives: streamline product discovery and access for users and drive greater awareness and adoption of the portal across internal HP business groups.
+The goals of the redesign were to streamline product discovery and access for users and drive greater awareness and adoption of the portal across internal HP business groups.

 Impact

-• 74% decrease user abadonment on the homepage
+• 74% decrease in user abadonment on the homepage

-• Individual product pages showed substantial increases in visitors
+• Individual product pages all reported substantial increases in visitors

 • Search functionality became the most used feature of the site